tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 ## Abstract and learning objectives

 In this hands-on lab, you will implement many of the Azure Security Center features to secure their cloud-based Azure infrastructure (IaaS) and applications (PaaS).
 Specifically, you will ensure that any internet exposed resources have been properly secured and any non-required internet access disabled.
-Additionally, you will implement a “jump machine” for admins. with Application Security enabled to prevent admins from installing non-approved software and potentially exposing cloud resources.
-You will then utilize custom alerts to monitor for TCP/IP Port Scans and then fire alerts and run books based on those attacks.
+Additionally, you will implement a “jump machine” for adminsistrators with Application Security enabled to prevent those same administrators from installing non-approved software and potentially exposing cloud resources.
+You will then utilize custom alerts to monitor for TCP/IP Port Scans to fire alerts.

 At the end of this hands-on lab, you will be better able to design and build secure cloud-based architectures, and to improve the security of existing applications hosted within Azure.